 In many cases, it is illegal for an employer to discriminate based on age if you are over the age of 40.
 In many cases, a company can’t treat you differently from other employees based on your age even in the case of layoffs.

-The Americans with Disabilities Act (ADA) and other laws require employers to accommodate employees and applicants for their needs.
+The Americans with Disabilities Act (ADA) and other laws require employers to accommodate employees and applicants for their disabilities.
 If employers are not following these rules they may be in violation of the law.

 Sexual Orientation Discrimination

 If you feel you been discriminated against at work for any reason, give us a call at 415-982-8955 so we can learn more about the details of your situation.
-Remember, there is no charge of any kind unless we prevail.
+Remember, there is no charge of any kind unless you prevail.